7 Steps to Discover Your Personal Core Valuesby Scott Jeffrey

 Take a deep breath and empty your mind.
 Remember that your conscious mind doesn’t have all the answers.
 Create a space for new insights and revelations to emerge.

-Getting in right mental and emotional state is an essential first step.
+Getting in the right mental and emotional state is an essential first step.

 STEP 2: Create Your List of Personal Values